xujian-jh/notes/Aesthetics/Article/Commemorating the 10th anniversary of Tsien's death in 2019-10-31/readme.md

 # Commemorating the 10th anniversary of Tsien's death in 2019-10-31

+## A person who has an independent freedom consciousness

 ## Science has no borders, scientists have national boundaries

 “Do you owe your allegiance to Communist China?”